 - Is a pediatric generalist or a subspecialist.

-Seeking individuals to assist with reviewing applications for a new Pediatric Trainee Public Policy and Advocacy Award.
+Seeking individuals to assist with reviewing the APA's Public Policy and Advocacy Pillar Awards.

 Commitment